incisors/cse15l-lab-reports/lab-report-1-week-2.md

 the command run successfully
 total 13 keystroke

-As you can see, this is faster than the original way to run command, I only have to type 1 command and my passphrase.
+As you can see, this is faster than the original way to run command, I only have to type 1 command and my passphrase rather than first log in and then type the command.